 So we decided to focus on our branding process at Canny.
-And how business can work with branding agencies to get the best results.
+And how businesses can work with branding agencies to get the best results.

 Obviously every branding agency will have their own way of doing things.

 Over my last several years at Canny, this is the branding process that I’ve been working to.
 It’s also the process that we’ve been instilling in our team members to make sure we get everything just right.